The Best Restaurants in Disney Springs

 Wine Bar George / The Basket

 Trade in those mouse ears for a Malbec, the roller coasters for a Chenin Blanc.
 Wine Bar George offers 140+ pours by the ounce, glass and bottle, from pocket-friendly on-tap labels to the elusive stuff you’ve been yearning to taste for years.
 Yes, maybe even Chateau d’Yquem.
 No wonder why the World of Fine Wine said WBG has the world’s best micro wine list.
-Food is taken just as seriously at this chef-drive Napa-style wine bar.
+Food is taken just as seriously at this chef-driven Napa-style wine bar.
 The Santa Carota short ribs, for example, start with meat from cattle who first graze leisurely amid the grassy lands of Bakersfield, California, then eat mostly carrots.
 It’s Chef Ron Rupert who prepares that beef with mashed red potatoes and caramelized vegetables.
 Even grab 'n' go is above par here: The Basket, located outside the front door, impresses with a sandwich of goat cheese, fig, arugula and ficelle, and box of chorizo, manchego, almonds and crackers.

 Wolfgang Puck Bar & Grill